9th Panzer Division (Wehrmacht): Western Front

-The division was subsequently sent to Nimes, France to rebuild, as many divisions mauled on the Eastern Front were.
+The division was subsequently sent to Nimes, France, to rebuild, as many divisions mauled on the Eastern Front were.
 On 1 May 1944, it absorbed men and tanks of the 155th Reserve Panzer Division to return to its full strength.
 During this absorption it received 31 Panzer IIIs, 74 Panzer IVs, 20 assault guns, 15 Panther tanks and 200 other vehicles.
 The division then conducted training exercises up until June of that year.
 It was reassigned to an area on the Rhone River for a time.
-It was in better shape than many of the other divisions in the area, which were refitting, forming, or lacked transportation to move effectively.
+It was in better shape than many of the other divisions in the area, which were refitting, forming, or lacked enough vehicles to move effectively.

 Following the D-Day landings conducted by the Allies, the division was rushed to northern France to participate in the Battle of Normandy.
 At this time, its strength was up to 150 tanks and assault guns and 12,768 men.
 The division was sent to Avignon, before being sent to support the collapsing 7th Army in Normandy.
 The division arrived just as the army was encircled by American, French, British, and Canadian forces at Falaise.
 In the subsequent furious battle, the division was almost completely destroyed escaping the Falaise Pocket.
 By late August, its strength was at around 1,500 organized in one infantry battalion, one artillery battalion, and 5 tanks.
 However, it continued to cover the escape of Army Group G from Normandy.